GateKeeper Proximity and VDI.

-Yes, GateKeeper Proximity works with VMs, but depends on how the VMs are being run.
+Yes, GateKeeper Proximity works with VMs, if the VMs are being run in the compatible configuration.

 VDI (virtual desktop infrastructure) is when desktop environments are hosted on a central server.